 GeneCards Summary for ACHE Gene

 ACHE (Acetylcholinesterase (Cartwright Blood Group)) is a Protein Coding gene.
-Diseases associated with ACHE include Colonic Pseudo-Obstruction and Primary Orthostatic Hypotension.
-Among its related pathways are Sympathetic Nerve Pathway (Pre- and Post- Ganglionic Junction) and Integrated Pancreatic Cancer Pathway.
-GO annotations related to this gene include protein homodimerization activity and collagen binding.
-An important paralog of this gene is CES2.
+Diseases associated with ACHE include Yt Blood Group Antigen and Colonic Pseudo-Obstruction.
+Among its related pathways are Sympathetic Nerve Pathway (Pre- and Post- Ganglionic Junction) and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and collagen binding.
+An important paralog of this gene is BCHE.